 By understanding the key concepts and principles behind A/B testing and statistical significance and by following best practices, marketers can confidently analyze data from testing and make data-driven decisions.

 Please don’t think that testing is complete after a single test.

-It’s also a good idea to gradually increase the size of the test cells each time you rerun a successful test.
-This is sometimes called confirmation testing.
+It’s also a good idea to gradually increase the size of the test cells each time you run a confirmation test.

 You need to do both things to ensure that you make the best decisions for your business.